 The university has procedures in place that serve to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
-The university will make such accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Public Safety & Security Office, 636 949-4911, or to the St. Charles Police Department at 636 946-3300.
-Students can request changes in accommodations through Dr. Terry Russell, director of residential life, Evans Commons, 636 949-4980, trussell@lindenwood.edu.
+The university will make such accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Public Safety & Security Office, 636 949-4911, or to the St. Charles Police Department at 636 949-3300.
+Students can request changes in accommodations through Ryan McDonnell, director of residential life, Evans Commons, Room 3010, 636 949-4312, rmcdonnell@lindenwood.edu.